 Pecan Streusel Pumpkin Cheesecake

-This Pecan Streusel Pumpkin Cheesecake is one of my few favorite desserts for fall!
+This Pecan Streusel Pumpkin Cheesecake recipe is one of my favorite Fall desserts!
 The thick and creamy pumpkin cheesecake with the streusel on top and the crunch from the pecans is pure heaven!

 Now that football is back in season, it is basically what consumes our weekends.
 College football on Saturday, which the hubs is into.
 Then the NFL on Sunday, which is more my thing, but a shared thing for us as well.
 The hub’s favorite college team, the Georgia Bulldogs, is doing really well so far.
 Our NFL team, the Carolina Panthers, not so much.
 Their record doesn’t really reflect it, but it hasn’t really been very pretty so far.